Westworld episode 4 recap and breakdown: The Man in Black returns

 Dolores shows Bernard his completed house

-Before we get to Bernard and Stubbs, one of my new favorite pairings in the show, let's talk about an earlier scene that seems to be a flashback.
+Let's talk about a scene that seems to be a flashback.
 Dolores shows Bernard his house.
 She points out that the house he was building is finished.

-Also, in season 2 when Bernard is in the virtual world of the Cradle the aspect ratio goes to widescreen.
-We saw that with Maeve as well when she was in the Warworld simulation in season 3 episode 2, it was also widescreen.
-So it has to be acknowledged that this Bernard and Dolores scene is likely a simulation, too.
+Also, in season 2 when Bernard is in the virtual world of the Cradle, the aspect ratio goes to widescreen.
+We saw that with Maeve as well when she was in the Warworld simulation in season 3 episode 2.
+So this Bernard and Dolores scene is likely a simulation, too.

 Bernard and Stubbs look for Dolores